 Hepatitis C is usually transmitted when the blood of someone with the virus enters the body of someone who doesn’t have the virus.

 Before 1992, hepatitis C was unintentionally transmitted via blood transfusions and organ transplants performed with infected blood.
-Since then, health officials screen the blood supply for the virus.
+Since then, screen the blood supply for the virus.
 Sharing needles is another way the virus is transmitted.

 Hepatitis C isn’t transmitted by:

 - food or water

 Because hepatitis C is transmitted through blood-to-blood contact, it’s rare for a person with the virus to transmit it to family members or caregivers.

 Still, according to the , you may want to take certain precautions to protect yourself: